crypticrk/Breast-Cancer-Prediction/README.md

 Because of its unique advantages in critical features detection from complex data-sets, machine learning (ML) is widely recognized as the methodology of choice in Breast Cancer pattern classification and forecast modelling.

 As a result, I have used various ML models to classify patients into malignant or benign groups.
 Likewise, I have compared these ML models according to their accuracy.
-The ML models used include Nearest Neigbour, Logistic Regression
+The ML models used include KNeighborsClassifier , Logistic Regression and Decision Tree Classifier.